 Alongside the exfoliants, you can also use a small amount of fresh herbs or dried flowers to make this scrub really stand out!

 I’ve opted for coconut oil and Sweet almond oil for this recipe.
-Coconut oil is a solid oil, so will lend some stiffening power to the scrub.
+Coconut oil is a solid oil, so will lend some stiffening power to the body scrub.
 However, it’s also deeply cleansing, soothing, anti-inflammatory and also anti-microbial.
-It’s the perfect oil for a scrub.
+It’s the perfect oil for a body scrub.

-I’ve also added some sweet almond, as it’s deeply nourishing and synergizes well with the coconut.
+I’ve also added some sweet almond, as it’s deeply nourishing and synergizes well with the coconut oil.
 However, you can easily substitute this oil for any oil that your skin craves or loves, for example, Jojoba oil is another popular choice.
 You can also opt for an oil that is more suitable for your skin type.
 The only carrier oil I would avoid for this recipe is castor, as it’s much too thick and sticky.

 Antioxidants & Preservatives